docusign/code-examples-clm-apex/README.md

  ![Integrator Key Screenshot](/images/IntegratorKey.PNG)

  #### Impersonating user for API calls
  Since our recipe will be using the Integration key to make CLM API calls, we must ensure that a DocuSign user provides consent to the Integrator Key performing actions on their behalf.
-In this case the DocuSign user will be our Sandbox user.
+In this case the DocuSign user will be our Developer account user.
 For service integrations, you can set up a service user and grant consent on this user's behalf.

  To complete this step open the following URI in a browser: